skafos/example-ml-apps/TensorFlow/tflite/ios/app/README.md

 At the end of this step you should have a directory called `ImageClassification.xcworkspace`.

-1. Open the project in Xcode with the following command: `bash open ImageClassification.xcworkspace`
+1. Open the project in Xcode with the following command: `open ImageClassification.xcworkspace`

 This launches Xcode and opens the `ImageClassification` project.